DreamingDevs/large-file-upload-to-azure-blob-using-webapi/README.md

 2. WebApi Clients have flxibility to send chunks of any size.
 But we do recommend to follow Azure BLOCK BLOB storage size limitations for seamless integration.
 3. Completely scalable Web Role architecture.
 4. Loosely couple components because if IoC implementation using Unity framework.
+We have operations layer through which front end WebApi is going to communicate with Cache and Blob Repositories.
+5. Default protection of Transaction Integrity by Blob Storage.

 Technical Stack: